Glossary hero image

 • Digestive health is essential for nutrient absorption, immune function, and overall well-being.

-• Eating fibre-rich foods, staying hydrated, and managing stress support a healthy gut.
+• Eating fiber-rich foods, staying hydrated, and managing stress support a healthy gut.

 Digestive health refers to the overall function and condition of the gastrointestinal system.
 It involves the efficient breakdown and absorption of nutrients while maintaining a balanced gut microbiome and preventing digestive disorders.